- Suave styling

 With just one trim level and additional package, the 2020 Kia K900 is less customizable than any other luxury sedan.
-That’s not a bad thing though, as the relative value is second to none, warranting 9 out of 10 here.
+Its relative value is second to none, but we still ding it a point for sparse options, which warrants 8 out of 10 here.

 At $60,935 including a mandatory destination charge, the K900 is more expensive to start than in years past.
 Thankfully, its standard feature list is lengthy and impressive, including 20-way power driver and 12-way power passenger seats, nappa leather upholstery, open-pore wood, a 7.0-inch gauge cluster display, and a 12.3-inch touchscreen infotainment system with Apple CarPlay, Android Auto, Bluetooth, and satellite navigation.